-Magi Merlin (MADGE-eye) grew up in Saint-Lazare, Canada.
-A place that may sound unfamiliar to you, but rest assured it is a lot closer to home than you realize.
-A wet dream created by people like Nixon in the 70s, a place for white folks, by white folks.
-The suburbs is the epitome of “normal” unless of course you replace white with black, straight with queer, that is when normalcy is challenged.
-This, amongst other subjects — such as the impact of capitalism on art, nepotism, the relationship one has to taking pleasure in belonging to those things while rejecting them all —, is what drives and inspires the creative universe behind Gone Girl, Merlin’ latest and most audacious effort to date.
+Magi Merlin (pronounced MADGE-eye) grew up in Saint-Lazare, Canada.
+A place that may sound unfamiliar to you, but it is a lot closer to home than you realize.
+A suburb like all others.
+The epitome of normalcy.
+Unless of course you replace white with black, straight with queer, then, normalcy is challenged.
+This, amongst other subjects – such as the impact of capitalism on art, nepotism, the relationship one has to taking pleasure in belonging to those things while rejecting them all —, is what fuels Magi Merlin's creative universe.

-It would not be entirely accurate to refer to Magi as only a singer or a songwriter.
-Music is indeed at the core of her creative universe, but her world expands beyond the medium.
-It is one that is equally visual as it is auditive, one that is continuously shaped through collaborations with fashion designers, photographers and video directors.
+It would not be entirely accurate to refer to her as only a singer or a songwriter.
+Music is indeed at the core of her artistry, but her world expands beyond the medium.
+It is one that is equally visual as it is auditory, one that is continuously shaped through collaborations with producers such as Funkywhat, designers, photographers, video directors and even film directors: Magi Merlin recently made her acting debut with a role in the movie Mile End Kicks from writer-director Chandler Levack (I Like Movies), alongside lead Barbie Ferreira (Euphoria), Devon Bostick (Oppenheimer), Stanley Simons (The Iron Claw) and Juliette Gariépy (Red Rooms).

 Still, despite its danceable qualities, Gone Girl exudes the rage and exasperation that many Black women feel in today’s climate.
 With this EP, Merlin perfectly marries the complexity of her experiences to the groove of the beat.